Netgate/TNSR_IDS/README.md

 When tnsrids receives an alert message, the source IP address is extracted and a new ACL rule is constructed to block traffic from that source.
 The program then installs the rule in the TNSR ACL causing traffic from that source to be blocked.

-The block rules added in this way have a lifetime to 60 minutes (configurable) and are automatically deleted after that time
+The block rules added in this way have a lifetime of 60 minutes (configurable) and are automatically deleted after that time

-tnsrids/TNSR/SNORT can be ued in several topologies: All on one machine, each on a different machine, multiple instances of SNORT all feeding the same tnsrids, or any permutation thereof.
+tnsrids/TNSR/SNORT can be used in several topologies: All on one machine, each on a different machine, multiple instances of SNORT all feeding the same tnsrids, or any permutation thereof.

 Instructions for setting up TNSR and SNORT to accompany tnsrids can be found here: [tnsr_snort_setup.md](tnsr_snort_setup.md)